nativejdb/nativejdb/README.md

 #### 3. Connect IntelliJ Debugger to running `nativejdb` Docker container:

+To connect an IDE debugger to NativeJDB, the user needs to create a Debug configuration and attach to NativeJDB on the appropriate port.

 Set breakpoints in the source code file for your example application in the `nativejdbExamples` project (for example: [nativejdbExamples/src/Hello/Hello.java](https://github.com/nativejdb/nativejdbExamples/blob/main/src/Hello/Hello.java)

-On IntelliJ, from the `nativeJDBExamples` open project: Run ---> Remote JVM Debug --> [nativejdbExamples/.run/Hello](https://github.com/nativejdb/nativejdbExamples/blob/main/.run/Hello.run.xml)
+On IntelliJ, from the `nativeJDBExamples` open project: Run ---> Edit Configurations --> Remove JVM Debug --> [nativejdbExamples/.run/Hello](https://github.com/nativejdb/nativejdbExamples/blob/main/.run/Hello.run.xml)

 ## Contributing